webdevelopers-eu/z-template/README.md

 </ul>
 ```
 Explanation:

-- Duplicate `div` for each value inside `listExt` array and use sub-object to insert variables into duplicated `div`.
+Duplicate the element with `template="[listExt]"` attribute for each
+value inside `listExt` array and use respective value object to insert
+variables into duplicated element as follows
-- "`first ., last .`" - add first and last name as text in positions indicated by placholders
+- "`first ., last .`" - add first and last name as text in positions indicated by `${PROP_NAME}` placeolders
 - "`last @title`" - add last name into `title` attribute

 [Try it now!](https://codepen.io/webdevelopers/pen/MEZBWN)